-GNFAC Avalanche Forecast for Thu May 2, 2019
+GNFAC Avalanche Forecast for Sat May 2, 2020

-This is spring snowpack information and travel advice issued on Thursday May 2nd, 2019 and does not expire.
-The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche advisories for the season.
-Traveling in the backcountry requires careful snowpack and terrain evaluation.
+This is general spring snowpack information and travel advice issued on Saturday May 2nd, 2020.
+It does not expire.
+The Gallatin National Forest Avalanche Center has stopped issuing daily avalanche forecasts for the season.
+Travel in the backcountry requires careful snowpack and terrain evaluation.
 Avalanches don't end until the snow melts.
 We will continue to share observations on our photos page, avalanche log and social media if we get out or receive any reports of avalanches.

 Mountain Weather

 Spring weather can be highly variable and create a mix of avalanche problems to watch out for.
-Snow conditions and stability can change drastically from day to day or hour to hour.
+Snow conditions and snow s stability can change drastically from day to day or hour to hour.
 Anticipate rapid change and plan accordingly.
 Abundant snowfall over the winter with more spring snow to come makes avalanches possible into summer.

 Snowpack and Avalanche Discussion